 Institutional Student Learning Outcomes

 The broader, college-wide goals for student learning are known as Institutional Student Learning Outcomes (ISLOs).
-All programs at Pueblo Community College emphasize experiences that promote learning in these five areas (click to view the full rubrics used to assess these skills):
+All programs at Pueblo Community College emphasize experiences that promote learning in these six areas (click to view the full rubrics used to assess these skills):

 - Effective Communication: the ability to organize and express ideas clearly, purposefully, and compellingly, attending to the needs of the audience and following disciplinary conventions.